CU Boulder students can start a new recognized student organization (RSO) by following the steps and policies outlined

-The registration process to create new RSOs opens annually on July 1 and closes April 15 of the following year.
+The registration process to create new RSOs opens annually on July 1 and closes in March of the following year.
 You are free to begin the process at any point within this date range, although pay attention to cutoff dates that may occur in early March.

 - Visit our RSO directory to ensure your suggested RSO does not already exist.